Transferring to a Four-year Institution

 TAGs empower students to make informed course selection decisions and plans for their future transfer.
 Advisors at the institution to which a student wishes to transfer should also be consulted during the transfer process.
 Students may elect to complete the full TAG or any subset of courses from the TAG.
 Because of specific major requirements, early identification of a student's intended major is encouraged.

 Each TAG approved course is identified in the Course Descriptions section of this catalog with TAG at the end of the course description.
-Students may also visit the Ohio Department of Higher Education Transfer Assurance Guide website and complete a search for all TAG courses for Rhodes State College
+Students may also visit the Ohio Department of Higher Education Transfer Assurance Guide website and complete a search for all TAG courses for Rhodes State College.

 While all state-assisted colleges and universities are required to follow the Ohio Articulation and Transfer Policy, independent colleges and universities in Ohio may or may not participate in the transfer policy.
 Therefore, students interested in transferring to independent institutions are encouraged to check with the college or university of their choice regarding transfer agreements.
-In support of improved articulation and transfer processes, the Ohio Department of Higher Education will establish a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
+In support of improved articulation and transfer processes, the Ohio Department of Higher Education established a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
 This system is designed to provide standardized information and help colleges and universities reduce undesirable variability in the transfer credit evaluation process.